Skip to main content

 User types

-The governance system consists of four main user roles, each with specific rights and responsibilities.
+The governance system comprises four main user roles, each with specific rights and responsibilities.

 Description:

-Viewers can access governance information without registration or authentication.
+Viewers can access governance information without needing to register or authenticate.

 Rights: